-1. Confront Your Noisy Neighbors Directly
+1. Confront Noisy Neighbors Directly

-To avoid scaring away homebuyers from your property, confront your noisy neighbors.
-Let them know how loud they are being and why it is unacceptable.
-If you’re unsure how to approach the conversation, try writing down your thoughts and rehearsing it out loud.
+Be polite in your conversation and let them know how loud they are being and why it is unacceptable.
+If you’re unsure how to approach the conversation, try writing down your thoughts and rehearsing them out loud.
 This helps you mentally prepare for the conversation, even if it feels awkward.

-2. Write Them a Note
+2. Write a Note

 Writing your noisy neighbors a note can help them realize how loud they are being if you cannot get ahold of them in person.
 This tactic is also helpful and convenient if you are pressed for time.

-3. Buy Your Noisy Neighbors a Gift
+3. Buy Noisy Neighbors a Gift

 4. Schedule Showings During Quiet Times

-5. Soundproof Your House from Noisy Neighbors
+5. Soundproof Your House From Noisy Neighbors

 There’s unfortunately no magic bullet for dealing with noisy neighbors when trying to sell a house.
 Each neighbor – and relationship with them – is different from the next.
 You’ll have to approach this situation with tact and grace to successfully quiet your neighbors down.